felipedmsantos95/github-explorer/readme_english.md

 ### Scripts para execução do projeto

-In the project directory, you can run:
+In the project directory for the first time, you must to run the `yarn` command to install dependencies, then you'll can run the scripts:

 #### `yarn start`